• Skip to main content

 Crowdsourcing OCR Correction vs. Manuscript Transcription

-February 8, 2018 By Ben Brumfield
+February 8, 2018 by Ben Brumfield

 (This is a repost of a reply to a query about crowdsourced OCR correction on the Museums Computer Group list.
 You can find the original here.)